JannieI/canvas-workstation-V3/src/app/roadmap.md

     PDF / IMAGE:
     ------------
     - can save Dashboard as pdf - see https://github.com/MrRio/jsPDF.
+Works but messes up the html - probably Angular and Clarity that cause it.
+Tried canvas2html - does not seem to work too well either.
     - See: https://stackoverflow.com/questions/14552112/html-to-pdf-with-node-js
     - also, SVG-> PDF see http://svgdiscovery.com/C/svg-print-save-PDF.htm
         Rather: https://stackoverflow.com/questions/38996376/generate-pdf-file-from-html-using-angular2-typescript,  or  https://stackoverflow.com/questions/42900319/how-to-convert-html-to-pdf-in-angular2  or  https://www.npmjs.com/package/jspdf